 Back in 1809, the French naturalist Jean-Baptiste Lamarck postulated that traits acquired during the lifetime of an organism could be passed on to its offspring.
 Thus he explained the long neck of giraffes as resulting from years of straining to reach foliage on the trees overhead.

 With the discoveries of genetics, his theory was discarded.
 (But it didn't depend solely on that.
 After all, male Jewish babies have been circumcised for millennia, but there has been no reduction in the size of the foreskin in all that time.
 So to paraphrase the words of Hamlet, "There is a destiny that shapes our ends rough-hew them how we will".)

-So the passing of an environmentally-induced epigenetic change from one generation to the next qualifies as the inheritance of an acquired characteristic.
+So the passing of an environmentally-induced epigenetic change from one generation to the next may or may not qualify as the inheritance of an acquired characteristic.